 Our audit committee currently consists of Messrs.
-Wallman and Ward and Ms. Hamilton, with Mr. Wallman serving as chair.
-Prior to his resignation as a director on our Board, effective February 24, 2022, Senator William H. Frist, M.D. also served on our audit committee.
+Wallman, Dimitrief, and Ward and Ms. Williams, with Mr. Wallman serving as chair.
 Our audit committee is responsible for, among other things:

-- appointing and retaining our independent auditors, and approving the audit and non-audit engagements to be performed by our independent auditors; - assisting the board of directors in overseeing the performance and independence of our independent auditors; - assisting the board of directors in overseeing the integrity of our financial statements and our accounting and financial reporting processes; - assisting the board of directors in monitoring the effectiveness of our legal, regulatory and ethical compliance programs;

-- reviewing with management and our independent auditors the adequacy and effectiveness of our internal controls; - assisting the board of directors in monitoring our internal audit function; - reviewing with management and our independent auditors our annual and quarterly financial statements; - reviewing and overseeing all transactions between us and a related person for which review or oversight is required by applicable law or that are required to be disclosed in our financial statements or SEC filings, and developing policies and procedures for the committee's review, approval and/or ratification of such transactions; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by our team members of concerns regarding questionable accounting or auditing matters; and - preparing the audit committee report that the rules of the SEC require to be included in our annual Proxy Statement.
+- appointing and retaining our independent auditors, and approving the audit and non-audit engagements to be performed by our independent auditors; - assisting the board of directors in overseeing the performance and independence of our independent auditors; - assisting the board of directors in overseeing the integrity of our financial statements and our accounting and financial reporting processes; assisting the board of directors in monitoring the effectiveness of our legal, regulatory and ethical compliance programs; - reviewing with management and our independent auditors the adequacy and effectiveness of our internal controls; - assisting the board of directors in monitoring our internal audit function; - reviewing with management and our independent auditors our annual and quarterly financial statements: - reviewing and overseeing all transactions between us and a related person for which review or oversight is required by applicable law or that are required to be disclosed in our financial statements or SEC filings, and developing policies and procedures for the committee's review, approval and/or ratification of such transactions; - establishing procedures for the receipt, retention, and treatment of complaints received by us regarding accounting, internal accounting controls, or auditing matters and the confidential, anonymous submission by our team members of concerns regarding questionable accounting or auditing matters; and - preparing the audit committee report that the rules of the SEC require to be included in our annual Proxy Statement.

 Messrs.
-Wallman and Ward and Ms. Hamilton each qualify as an independent director under the corporate governance standards of NASDAQ and the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-The Board has determined that the chair of the audit committee is an audit committee financial expert.
+Wallman, Dimitrief, and Ward and Ms. Williams each qualify as an independent director under the corporate governance standards of NASDAQ and the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Board has determined that Messrs.
+Wallman and Dimitrief and Ms. Williams are audit committee financial experts.